 University of St.Gallen (HSG) Ph.D.
-Office Tellstrasse 2 CH-9000 St.Gallen Switzerland +41 71 224 22 20 phd@unisg.ch phd.unisg.ch Graduation Admission criteria Admission to Ph.D. programmes at the University of St.Gallen (HSG) is contingent on a master's degree from a recognised university in the same or similar subject as the chosen Ph.D. programme.
+Office Tellstrasse 2 CH-9000 St.Gallen Switzerland +41 71 224 22 20 phd@unisg.ch phd.unisg.ch Admission criteria Admission to Ph.D. programmes at the University of St.Gallen (HSG) is contingent on a Master's degree from a recognised university in the same or similar subject as the chosen Ph.D. programme.
 You must be able to demonstrate a Swiss grade average of at least 5.00 (Germany/Austria 2.00; US GPA 3.5).
-Admission to our Ph.D. programmes is not possible with degrees from a university of applied sciences or degrees form a higher education institution without the right to award Ph.D. degrees or with an MBA , Executive Master or Master of Advanced Studies.
-Your degree programme will be recognised: - Your degree was awarded by a university which is recognised in the country where you attended the course. - You have completed at least half of the course work on-site at the university awarding the degree. - You have completed all course work at a university which is recognised in the country of teaching.
+Admission to our Ph.D. programmes is not possible with degrees from a university of applied sciences (a tertiary education institution without the right to award Ph.D.s) or with an MBA, Executive Master or Master of Advanced Studies.
+Your degree programme will be recognised if the following criteria are fulfilled: - Your degree was awarded by a university which is recognised in the country where you attended the course. - You have completed all course work at a recognised or accredited university. - You have completed at least half of the course work on-site at the university awarding the degree. - You fulfil the minimum requirements for an unconditional admission to Ph.D. studies at your home university.
 Please note that admission regulations and processes differ between our programmes. admissions.unisg.ch